 - Toxicity weights are not designed to (and may not) correlate with statutory criteria used for listing and delisting chemicals in TRI.
-RSEI risk-related model results account for estimated exposure and may not correlate with listing/de-listing decisions. - The Chronic Human Health model only addresses chronic human toxicity (cancer and noncancer effects, e.g., developmental toxicity, reproductive toxicity, neurotoxicity, etc.) associated with long-term exposure and does not address concerns for either acute human toxicity or environmental toxicity. - Toxicity weights are based upon the single, most sensitive chronic human health endpoint for inhalation or oral exposure pathways, and do not reflect severity of effects or multiple health effects.
+RSEI risk-related model results account for estimated exposure and may not correlate with listing/de-listing decisions. - The RSEI model only addresses chronic human toxicity (cancer and noncancer effects, such as developmental toxicity, reproductive toxicity, neurotoxicity, etc.) associated with long-term exposure and does not address concerns for either acute human toxicity or environmental toxicity.